DiamondLightSource/atip/README.rst

 Specific Notes:
 ---------------

-In order for ATIP to function correctly; ATIP, AT and Pytac must all be located in the same source directory.
+In order for ATIP to function correctly; ATIP, AT, and Pytac must all be located in the same source directory.
+It also goes without saying that the AT and Pytac lattices passed to AT must be directly equivelent so that ATIP can function correctly, i.e. same length and elements in the same positions.

 Any function, in ATIP, that takes a ``handle`` argument does so only to conform with the ``DataSource`` syntax inherited Pytac.
 Inside ATIP it is entirely